Connector Walkthrough

 # Testing your connection

-Now that this is done, you can go ahead and press the Link your account button in the debugger console.
+Now that this is done, you can click the Connect button in the Connection section of the Test code tab.
 With a valid input field for Object, you should see a success message.

 That wasn't so hard right?
 Now that we've established a connection, lets get going with creating an action!
 While triggers kickstart recipes, actions are the subsequent steps that users can configure on Workato.
 Actions traditionally do things like create, delete, or retrieve operations but can be chained together in a recipe to create complex workflows.